gitter-badger/ezpublish-modern-legacy/README.md

 - The releases of eZ Publish ML will always be based on the master branch of the official eZ Publish Repository.
-- This project is not affiliated to, supported or endorsed by eZ Systems.
+- This project is not affiliated to, supported or endorsed by eZ Systems or my current employer (yet :)).
 - If you chose to replace an Enterprise Edition of eZ Publish Legacy with eZ Publish ML, expect to lose your enterprise support.
+- Obviously, if you use classes and methods from the `eZ\ModernLegacy` namespace in your custom extensions, you will not be able to drop out of eZ Publish ML again.

 ## Installation